xinyiwang23/5293irisrecognition/README.md

 #### 7.1 Function name: runAll

 * First Step is data transformation.
-* After transfering the image into vector, get performance envaluation by calculating Acuracy curve for different PCA dimension reduction, ROC Curve, and recognition results tables.
+* After transfering the image into vector, get performance envaluation by calculating Acuracy curve for different PCA dimension reduction, ROC Curve - which the y axis represent the CRR, and recognition results tables.

 #### 7.2 Function name: runAllReduced